BrenoHenrike/Skua/readme.md

 # About Skua

 Skua is the successor to RBot (originally made by "[rodit](https://github.com/rodit/RBot)"), now remade and rebranded by Breno_Henrike, with the help of Lord Exelot, and a handful of scripters.
-It is a Third Party Client made by the people mentioned above.
+It is a third-party client made by the people mentioned above.
 It also has many "features" and quirks.
 Overall, it will make this glorified flash game on steroids a piece of cake.

 ## How to use